m-barthelemy/AcmeSwift/README.md

 This library doesn't handle any ACME challenge at all by itself.
 Publishing the challenge, either by creating DNS record or exposing the value over HTTP, is your full responsibility.

-Additionally, this library currently doesn't provide any way to generate a private key or a CSR.

 ## Installation
 ```swift